 - Remain hydrated by drinking plenty of water.

-- Travel in pairs or groups when walking Designate a meeting point or let someone know where you plan to be in the event you become separated from your group.
+- Travel in pairs or groups when walking Designate a meeting point, or let others know where you plan to be in the event you become separated from your group.

-- Take a photo or note where you’re parking your vehicle.
-Refrain from parking in tow away zones.
-If vehicle is towed make sure you have a copy of your auto insurance card or registration document in your possession showing proof.
-Tow companies will not allow you in a vehicle once it’s towed.
+- Take a photo or note where your vehicle is parked.
+Do not park in tow away zones.
+If your vehicle is towed, you will need a copy of your auto insurance card or registration in your possession in order to retrieve your vehicle.
+Tow companies will not allow access to your vehicle once it's towed.

 - Take a moment to identify at least two exit routes from any building or event and emergency exit signs.